Understanding Bed Rest Basics for Alzheimer’s Caregivers

 Here are a few things you can do to help make this time a little easier:

-• Make sure the person is comfortable and has everything they need within reach: A soft blanket, a fidget pillow, or a book.
+• Ensure the person is comfortable and has everything they need within reach, such as a soft blanket, a fidget pillow, or a book.

-• Keep communication as positive as possible: Talk to your loved ones about things they enjoy or memories from the past.
+• Keep communication as positive as possible.
+Talk to your loved one about things they enjoy or memories from the past.
 Avoid bringing up stressful topics or discussions.

-• Provide a calm and safe environment: Keep things simple by avoiding loud noises, sudden movements, and speaking in soft tones.
+• Provide a calm and safe environment.
+Keep things simple by avoiding loud noises and sudden movements, and by speaking in soft tones.

-When it comes to caring for our loved ones with Alzheimer's, routine is always important.
-In the final stages of this disease maintaining some sort of regular schedule can help ease your loved one's discomfort and make them feel more comfortable overall.
+When it comes to caring for a loved one with Alzheimer's, routine is always important.
+In the final stages of this disease, maintaining a regular schedule can help ease your loved one's discomfort and make them feel more at ease.

-Here are a few things caregivers can do to provide the following daily:
+Here are a few tasks caregivers can perform daily:

-• Feeding or encouragement to eat (glucerna / ensure)
+• Feeding or encouragement to eat (using supplements like Glucerna or Ensure)

-It's also very important that you speak with your doctor about any concerns or activities you engage with and have during this time.
+It's also very important that you speak with your doctor about any concerns or activities you engage in and have during this time.

 Watching a loved one go through the final stages of Alzheimer's can be a heart-wrenching experience.
-Regardless of whether total bed rest is required, there are things you can do to help make the experience a little easier for both them and yourself.
+Regardless of whether total bed rest is required, there are things you can do to make the experience a little easier for both of you.

-We hope these bed rest basics help you through this final stage.
-Would you like to talk to others in the Alzheimer's community about the end stages of Alzheimer's and managing bed rest?
+We hope these bed rest Alzheimer's basics help you through this final stage.
+Would you like to talk to others in the Alzheimer's community about the end stages of the disease and managing bed rest?
 Reach out in our forums.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The AlzheimersDisease.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.